Home » Africa » Mali Google Maps & Wiki

 The right to vote in Mali can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Mali.
 Dual citizenship recognized: yes, residency requirement for naturalization: 5 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Mali, these are the most likely dangers you might face: hot, dust-laden harmattan haze common during dry seasons; recurring droughts; occasional Niger River flooding.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Mali, these are the most likely dangers you might face: hot, dust-laden harmattan haze common during dry seasons; recurring droughts; occasional Niger River flooding.
 What do you think?
-Are you prepared enough to visit Bamako and / or Mali?
+Are you prepared enough to visit Bamako and/or Mali?

 Top of page